-General objectives for this project are to design and construct stormwater improvements to reduce stormwater nutrients and volumes from the impervious areas of this site and to protect trees and soils from erosion.
+General objectives for this project were to design and construct stormwater improvements to reduce stormwater nutrients and volumes from the impervious areas of this site and to protect trees and soils from erosion.

 The Department of Parks and Recreation (DPR) has determined that this site will receive a major renovation within the next few years.
-As a result, the specific objectives identified in the RFP for this site have changed to shift potential site improvements away from the anticipated renovation area.
+As a result, the specific objectives identified in the RFP for this site changed to shift potential site improvements away from the anticipated renovation area.

-The purpose of this Current Project Area Assessment Detailed Report is to compile existing site information that may impact stormwater design approaches and scope for this property.
-Based upon this site data, various stormwater management (SWM) opportunities, limitations and maintenance considerations are presented.
-This assessment includes work described within the project proposal and contract as well as other opportunities that became apparent during the site evaluation process.
+The purpose of this Design Report is to describe existing site information that impacted stormwater design approaches and scope for this property.
+Based upon the site data, various stormwater management (SWM) opportunities, limitations and maintenance considerations are presented.
+This report includes work described within the project proposal and contract as well as other opportunities that became apparent during the site evaluation process.